Saartje87/pbjs-0.6/docs/PB-$.md

 ### morph

-Morph current style to given styles.
+Morph/animate element to given styles.

-> Order of optional arguments doesn't matter
+> First argument of this method requires a object, the last arguments don't require a specific order.

-> For now, browsers that not support css transitions will have an styles applied immediately, using setStyle.
+> At this moment the morph method only uses css transition, and there for using morph in an 'older' browser will have instant styles applied.

 ###### Signature
 ```js